mosip/mosip-infra/deployment/v3/cluster/aws/README.md

 Install `httpbin` for testing the wiring as given [here](../../utils/httpbin/README.md)

 ## Log rotation
 The default log max log file size set on EKS cluster is 10MB with max number of files as 10.
 Refer to `/etc/docker/daemon.json` on any node.

 ## Cluster management
-Import cluster into Rancher and assign access rights users in IAM (Keycloak)
+* Login as admin in Rancher console
+* Configure your cloud credentials
+* Add this cluster to Rancher
+* Make sure the correct zone is selected to be able to see the cluster on Rancher console.

 ## Increase/delete nodes
 In Rancher console, under Edit Cluster, increase the Desired ASG size to the number of nodes you need.
 Nodes should get created.

 ## Register the cluster with Rancher
 * Login as admin in Rancher console
 * Configure your cloud credentials
 * Add this cluster to Rancher
 * Make sure the correct zone is selected to be able to see the cluster on Rancher console.